LDFT/Intermediate-Band-Solar-Cells/README GUI-IBSC.md

 The Quantum Well is within the intrisec (non-dopped) region of the p-i-n junction.
 The n- and p-type dopping generates an intrinsec electric field that bends the i-layer.
 When light is shed on the structure, electrons from the valence band (VB) are excited towards the conduction band (CB), unbalancing the charge in the structure.
-Connecting the contacts, a short-circuit current is created with both the electrons being driffed at CB and the holes at VB.
+Connecting the contacts, a short-circuit current is created with both the electrons being drifted at CB and the holes drifted at VB.

 Tho control the current generation, several structural parameters can be set: